The Bankrate promise

 How much are Frontier Miles worth?

-According to recent points and miles valuations by The Points Guy, Frontier Miles are worth about 1.1 cents each.
-This is slightly less than valuations for other airline currencies like American AAdvantage miles and Southwest Rapid Rewards.
+According to Bankrate’s recent points and miles valuations, Frontier Miles are worth about 1.3 cents each.
+This is slightly higher than valuations for other airline currencies like American AAdvantage miles but less than the points value of Southwest Rapid Rewards.

 Here’s how the value of Frontier Miles compares to other airline loyalty programs:

 |Frontier Miles||1.3 cents|

 |Delta SkyMiles||1.3 cents|